 “Good boy.
 You don’t seem like a typical musician.”

 “I grew up in the military, officer.”

-“Well, I’d say you used reasonable force to subdue him, and since you stopped there, you obvious had the situation under control.”
+“Well, I’d say you used reasonable force to subdue him.
+Since you stopped there, you obvious had the situation under control.”

 “Not really.
 There were five of them.
-They hesitated jumping me, and when you arrived, they took off”
+They hesitated jumping me.
+When you arrived, they took off”